Human Resource Management MSc

 - Get to grips with the key themes in HR management, covering leadership and management skills, talent management, and employment relationships

-- Complete a work placement in an HR environment, where you'll get valuable experience and put theory into practice
+- Have the opportunity to undertake a work placement in an HR environment, where you'll get valuable experience and put theory into practice

-- Learn though lectures, case studies, group work and skills development workshops, where you'll contribute to managerial and HR-based activities
+- Learn through lectures, case studies, group work and skills development workshops, where you'll contribute to managerial and HR-based activities

 - Benefit from our flexible approach to learning, with web, email and phone access to many of our facilities

 - Engage with HRM specialists and legal professionals

 Careers and opportunities